Sierra Club Florida

 eligible to vote, along with sitting members of the excom.
 Voting will take place in person at the fall meeting and results

 announced at the meeting.
 Members are encouraged to review the nominees when announced and to discuss the elections with their

-Debbie Matthews know you are interested.
+Group ExCom.
 Nominating committee members are picked half by Group Chairs and half by the current excom.
+Nominations open each year